 Certification: Review applications and determine if requirements are met

 Compliance: Update the board on compliance issues affecting schools, act as liaison with regulatory agencies.

-To function as the organizer of WAMOA Leadership Seminar to serve the WAMOA membership.
-With the goal of upgrading the skills and knowledge of our membership
+Professional Development: To function as the organizer of WAMOA Leadership Seminar to serve the WAMOA membership.
+With the goal of upgrading the skills and knowledge of our membership.